xbeat/Machine-Learning/README.md

 Introduction to Statistics in Data Science

 Statistics forms the foundation of data science and machine learning.
 It provides the tools to analyze, interpret, and draw meaningful insights from data.
 This book aims to introduce key statistical concepts essential for aspiring data scientists and machine learning practitioners.

+## Attention Mechanism in Transformer Models

+Attention Mechanism Fundamentals

+The attention mechanism forms the core of transformer architectures by computing relevance scores between input elements.
+It enables models to dynamically focus on different parts of the input sequence by learning weights that represent the importance of relationships between tokens.

 ## Exploring Correlations in Machine Learning Using Python